 In general, if a seller posts the language "No Claim, No Return" regarding any goods on exhibition, it is interpreted that the seller has expressed its intention that only those bidders who agree that "the seller accepts no claims or returns concerning the product" should be able to participate in the bid.
-This is considered a special clause which discharges the seller from any liability for defect (Article 572 of the Civil Code).
-The discharge from liability for defect means that the seller (exhibitor) should have no liability for any latent defects in the tendered product.
-Descriptions such as "this junk item is sold on a 'No Claim, No Return' basis", or "we offer this used and antiquated product on a no claim no return basis" are some typical examples we can find on websites.
+This is considered a special clause which discharges the seller from any warranty against defects (Article 572 of the Civil Code).
+The discharge from warranty against defects means that the seller (exhibitor) should have no liability for any latent defects in the tendered product.
+Descriptions such as "this junk item is sold on a 'No Claim, No Return" basis", or "we offer this used and antiquated product on a no claim no return basis" are some typical examples we can find on websites.
 In some cases, "No Claim, No Return" is itself simply indicated.
 In principle, it is valid to prescribe such special clause.

 However, a special clause between users cannot serve as a justification for any act that is against the principle of good faith and therefore, a seller shall not be discharged from liabilities if the exhibitor itself is aware that all or part of the items on exhibition belong to others or that the quantity of products are insufficient, that the item on exhibition has any defects (e.g. any dents or stains which are not stated in the description of such product), and where the seller still engages in the transaction without notifying the bidders and/or successful bidders thereof.
-In such event, the termination of a contract or compensation for damages may be claimed on the grounds of liability for defect or error etc. (or fraud, as the case may be), even though the "No Claim, No Return" clause had been indicated.
+If such a situation were to arise, even if the description said "No Claim, No Return", the seller could not escape warranty against defects (Article 572 of the Civil Code).
+Based on these defects, the buyer can demand the dissolution of the contract and the payment of damages.
+Depending on the specific circumstances, it may also be possible to obtain an invalidation based on error (Article 95 of the Civil Code) or a nullification based on fraud (Paragraph 1, Article 96 of the Civil Code).